tochalid/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####2.
 The prediction seems not sufficient, thus the model statistics report high accuracy.
 I find it obviouse that probabilities have very small values around 0 ranging from e-1 to e-2.
 However, the small values could explain that the prediction is vage.
 Comparing probabilities from new signs and from training and validation sets, indicates similar scale or worth (mean very small), which would points me for double-checking the preprocessing mechanisms.
 Right now I cannot preclude a programming error, but couldnt find any yet.
 It could be a problem with numerical stability.

-Here are the results of the prediction:
+Here are the results of the prediction: (instable, eg Predicted Labels:  [31 29  7 20 33])

 | Image			        |     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|